kerryzhu108/Etherea/backend/docs/examples/themesTasks.md

 # All tasks for a particular theme
 Gets all the tasks associated with a specific theme ID.
-Includes task ID, description and points.
+Includes task ID, description, points, and colour.
+The colour is the same as the colour associated with the theme.

 **URL** : `/themesTasks/:themeid`